ONLYOFFICE/onlyoffice.github.io/sdkjs-plugins/content/zoom/README.md

 1. To use the meeting schedule create a JWT app at https://marketplace.zoom.us/develop/create.
 Fill the all necessary fields and activate the app.
 2. To join to meetings create a Meeting SDK app at https://marketplace.zoom.us/develop/create.
 Fill the all necessary fields and activate the app.
 2. Copy SDK Key, SDK Secret and JWT Token from your JWT and SDK apps credentials and paste it to specified fields in plugin, click Save.

+## Note
+For desktop infromation about created meeting will be add to comments of the document, however in web version it will be send to the chat.